 Install using the Arduino IDE¶

 The Arduino IDE is an “Integrated Development Environment”.
-Don’t let the name scare you away, it is really just a program that lets you open a project, like our DCC++ EX Software files, compile them into instructions the Arduino understands, and uploads them from your computer into the Arduino using a serial cable.
+Don’t let the name scare you away!
+It is really just a program that lets you open a project (like our DCC++ EX Software), compile the files into instructions the Arduino understands, and upload them from your computer into the Arduino using a serial cable.
 It is very easy to use.

 You can click on most of the images below to enlarge them